 When microcalcifications are seen on a mammogram, the doctor (a radiologist) may ask for a magnified view so the calcifications can be seen more closely.

 Calcifications that do not appear to be a problem are called “benign.”
 No specific follow-up is needed.

-Calcifications are slightly abnormal but do not look like a problem are called “probably benign.”
-Usually, a 6-month mammogram is recommended.
+Calcifications that are slightly abnormal but do not look like a problem are called “probably benign.”
+Most of the time, a 6-month mammogram is recommended.

 Calcifications that are irregular in size or shape, or tightly clustered together, are called "suspicious calcifications."
 Your health care provider will recommend a stereotactic core biopsy.
 This is a needle biopsy that uses a type of mammogram machine to help find the calcifications.

-Most patients who have suspicious calcifications do not have cancer.
+Most women who have suspicious calcifications do not have cancer.

 Calcifications on mammograms

 Davidson N. Breast cancer and benign breast disorders.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 204.